wikicode96/pokedex/README.md

 # Pokedex
-This is a template typed in html and css
+Here you have a template written with HTML and CSS